dhanger123/Codes-Competitive-Simple-/README.md

 # codes
 Im a student adding simple code for new programers.
-Make changes in my code to optimize it
+Make changes in my code to optimize it.